KyleAMathews/typography.js/docs/what.md

 mathmatically related.
-To ensure this, Typography.js overrides all margins and sets a margin-bottom of one rhythm [on all block elements.](https://github.com/KyleAMathews/typography.js/blob/master/packages/typography/src/utils/createStyles.js#L57) This is the paragraph spacing value in the design tools.
+To ensure this, Typography.js overrides all margins and sets a margin-bottom of one rhythm [on all block elements.](https://github.com/KyleAMathews/typography.js/blob/master/packages/typography/src/utils/createStyles.js#L57) This is the "Paragraph Spacing" value in the design tools.

 Additionally it tries to maintain the vertical rhythm when choosing larger/smaller font sizes and line heights.
 [This is the